Volvo recalls vehicles to fix automatic braking malfunction

-DETROIT (AP) — Volvo is recalling several model lines in the U.S. because the automatic emergency braking system may not detect obstacles and stop the vehicles as designed.
+DETROIT (AP) — Volvo is recalling more than 736,000 vehicles worldwide because the automatic emergency braking system may not detect obstacles and stop the vehicles as designed.

 The recall covers certain 2019 and 2020 S60, V60, S90L and V90 models.